EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

-# Greetings.
+# Model Porting Guide Part 1

+Greetings.
 This is the first part in a series of guides on porting models into Koikatsu By following this guides you will know how to:

 - Find suitable models